briannaodom2021/BootcampAndPersonalProjectCodeExamples/README.md

 </div>

 <em>Week 3:</em>
-<a href="https://github.com/briannaodom2021/Bootcamp_CodeExamples/blob/main/js_projects/number-guessing-game.html"> Assignment 7 </a> was more javascript practice making a number guessing game where a prompt asks a user to guess a number I'm thinking of.
-The user
+<a href="https://github.com/briannaodom2021/Bootcamp_CodeExamples/blob/main/js_projects/number-guessing-game.html"> Assignment 7 </a> was more javascript practice with a <a href="https://github.com/briannaodom2021/Bootcamp_CodeExamples/blob/main/js_projects/js/number-guessing-game.js"> separate js file </a>making a number guessing game where a prompt asks a user to guess a number I'm thinking of.
+The user has to choose a number 1-10.
+If they get it correct, the game will congradulate them and tell them how many tries it took to get the number right.
+If not, it will say their guess is too high or too low.

-My code handled checking if user input was valid i.e. was actually a number for age and if the user typed yes (y) or no (n).
+My code handles also checking if user input was valid i.e. was actually a number.

 <h2>Result for Assignment 7:</h2>